momsane/IllONT_assembly/README.md

 Check points requiring manual input:
 - after running fastqc, add column 'Illumina_adapter' to metadata.tsv file indicating which adapter was found in each sample
-- if hybracter cannot assemble a genome of size somewhat close to the estimated_genome_size, it will exit without producing an output, which will cause snakemake to consider it as failed.
+- if hybracter cannot assemble contigs, it will exit without producing an output, which will cause snakemake to consider it as failed.
 You need to check the log file.
+- if hybracter cannot assemble a genome of size somewhat close to the estimated_genome_size, it will flag the output as incomplete.
-- after running hybracter (including failure of some samples), add column 'complete' to metadata.tsv file indicating if hybracter flagged the genome as complete (1) or incomplete (0) (no output counts as incomplete).
+- after running hybracter, add column 'genome_assembled' to metadata.tsv file indicating if hybracter could assemble a genome (1) or not (0)
+- in rule all, comment the line requesting the hybracter output for all samples, otherwise snakemake will keep trying to run hybracter on the samples for which contigs cannot be assembled
-- after running the genomes QC until CheckM, add column 'include_downstream' if you wish to pursue the analysis of the genome (1) or not (0).
-If the genomes is less than 95% complete (CheckM) it is not worth it.
+- after running the genomes QC until CheckM, add column 'include_downstream' to indicate if you wish to pursue the analysis of the genome (1) or not (0).
+If the genome is less than 95% complete (CheckM) it might not be worth it.

 ## Contributions